theone98/Upside-Down-Full-stack-Devp.-Project-/README.md

 # Upside-Down
 A basic messaging app built to demonstrate the full stack(client, server, database).
-with the following feature
+with the following features:
 #
 1.user can send a new message
+2.user can see all other messages by other users
 #
-2.user can see all other messages by other users

 ![ud](https://user-images.githubusercontent.com/37223519/76159551-cc840d80-6147-11ea-9b31-1e8117e0f318.gif)

 **Objectives**